 - Thirty days to Forty-four days before departure: US$ 600 or 75% of the land cost whichever is higher.

-- Airlines, trains, hotels, and government controlled destinations may have their own cancellation and refund policies which will supersede Far & High’s Cancellation and Refund Policies.
+- Airlines, trains, hotels, and government-controlled destinations may have their cancellation and refund policies, which will supersede Far & High’s Cancellation and Refund Policies.

-While we plan and do our best that your trip goes as planned, but there are always chances of unforeseen events and conditions such as illness, accident, inclement weather conditions, and flight cancellation or missed connection or loss of baggage, etc. It may cause interruption or delay or total cancellation of your trip, putting your hard-earned travel investment in jeopardy.
-It's also possible that you may need medical assistance, emergency evacuation, or medical transportation when you get ill or involve in an accident when you are traveling in remote areas.
+We plan and do our best that your trip goes as planned.
+But there are still always chances of unforeseen events and conditions such as illness, accident, inclement weather conditions, and flight cancellation or missed connection or loss of baggage, etc. It may cause interruption or delay or total cancellation of your trip, putting your hard-earned travel investment in jeopardy.
+It's also possible that you may need medical assistance, emergency evacuation, or medical transportation when you are traveling in remote areas.
 Far & High's tour cost does not cover any of these expenses or losses.
 We strongly recommend that you should protect yourself and your travel investment against those unfavorable conditions.